tapyu/python-lessons/README.md

 # Python modules

-- In contrast to creating Python packages, you can create a single Python file, that is, a Python module.
+- In contrast to creating Python packages, you can create [a single Python file, that is, a Python module][1].

 Example of a simple module (see `my_module.py`):
 ```py